tommyxchow/frosty/README.md

 ## FAQ

+### Can I change the quality of the stream?

+On Android, you can change the stream quality by turning off the custom stream overlay in the settings and tapping the gear icon on the bottom right.

+On iOS, sadly quality options aren't available through the native player and rely on an "auto" setting.
+There is no official API for getting the live stream URLs so specific quality options are not possible at this time.

 ### Why do certain animations and scrolling appear to be janky?

-Due to Flutter, there may be some stutter and jank on the first installation and launch.
+Due to the Flutter framework, there may be some stutter and jank on the first installation and launch.
 After using and moving around the app for a bit the jank will be mitigated through shader warmup/caching and should be minimal on subsequent launches.
-Watching a stream with a relatively fast chat for a couple of minutes usually resolves it for me.
+Watching a stream with a relatively fast chat for a couple of minutes usually resolves it.

 ### Why am I getting ads even though I'm subscribed to the channel or have Turbo?

 Even if you've logged in to the app, you'll still have to log in to the WebView so that you can be identified when the stream plays.
 You can do so by going to the settings and then under the "Account" section tap the "Log in to WebView" button.

-### How can I change the quality of the stream?

-On Android, you can change the stream quality by turning off the custom stream overlay in the settings and tapping the gear icon on the bottom right.

-On iOS, sadly quality options aren't available through the native player and rely on an "auto" setting.
-There is no official API for getting the live stream URLs so specific quality options are not possible at this time.

 ### Why is there a delay between the stream and chat?